Fannie Mae: 2011 SEC charges

 In December 2011, six Fannie Mae and Freddie Mac executives, including Daniel Mudd, were charged by the U.S. Securities and Exchange Commission with securities fraud.
 "The SEC alleges they 'knew and approved of' misleading statements claiming the companies had minimal exposure to subprime loans at the height of home mortgage bubble."
 Former Freddie chief financial officer Anthony "Buddy" Piszel, who in February 2011, was CFO of CoreLogic, "had received a notice from the SEC that the agency was considering taking action against him".
 He then resigned from CoreLogic.
 Piszel was not among the executives charged in December 2011.
 Piszel had been succeeded at Freddie by David Kellermann.
 Kellermann committed suicide during his tenure at Freddie.

 A contemporaneous report on the SEC charges continued:

 The SEC said Mudd's misconduct included knowingly giving false testimony to Congress.

 Mudd said last week that the government approved Fannie Mae's disclosures during his tenure.

-"Now it appears that the government has negotiated a deal to hold the government, and government-appointed executives who have signed the same disclosures since my departure, blameless – so that it can sue individuals it fired years ago," he said in a statement last week.
+"Now it appears that the government has negotiated a deal to hold the government, and government-appointed executives who have signed the same disclosures since my departure, blameless – so that it can sue individuals it fired years ago," he said in a statement last week.Daniel Mudd settled his case with the SEC in August 2016, ending one of the agency’s last civil actions tied to the housing crisis; the settlement did not include an admission of wrongdoing.

+Other defendants reached earlier settlements: the three former Freddie Mac executives (including Richard Syron, Patricia Cook and David Bisenius) settled their cases previously, and two former Fannie Mae executives (Enrico Dallavecchia and Thomas Lund) also reached settlements before Mudd’s resolution.

+The SEC had sought disgorgement, civil penalties, injunctive relief and officer-and-director bars in its complaints, and the settlements generally allowed the defendants to resolve the civil claims without admitting liability.